rydmike/theme_demo/README.md

 }
 ```

-This setup works regardless of where in the widget tree the actual theme UI controlling widgets are.
-In this example, this is demonstrated by placing all made theme widget controls on the classical default Flutter counter page.
-Yes, there is still a counter on the Home page.
-Some theme settings widgets are also used in the application drawer, and even more can be found in a bottom sheet.
+This setup and `MaterialApp` theming works regardless of where in the widget tree the actual theme UI controlling widgets are used.
+This is demonstrated by placing all made theme widget controls on the classic default Flutter counter page.
+Yes, there is still a counter on the example **Home** page.
+Some theme settings widgets are also used in the application `Drawer`, and even more can be found in a `BottomSheet`.

 | Theme Control Widgets in App Drawer                                                                   | Theme Control Widgets in a BottomSheet                                                                |
 |-------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------|